- 15 Mar 2018

 125,000 young people in the UK sustain facial injuries every year, often in conjunction with other severe problems such as head injuries.
 The effects can be devastating and many will go on to encounter the huge psychological difficulties that accompany altered body image, not least the trauma of coping with the reaction of family, friends, employers and complete strangers to their changed appearance.

-Fieldfisher, alongside ABI solutions, is very pleased to be running a conference in London on the 5th December to discuss different aspects of maxillofacial injuries including: trauma, reconstructive dentistry, plastics, prosthetics, camouflage makeup, the psychiatric response and conservative management.
+Fieldfisher is very pleased to be running a conference in London on the 15th March to discuss different aspects of maxillofacial injuries including: trauma, reconstructive dentistry, plastics, prosthetics, camouflage makeup, the psychiatric response and conservative management.

 Expert speakers will focus on what is available surgically to people, some of whom are our clients, and in ongoing rehabilitation, in areas such as scar management, laser treatment and camouflage.
 Clinical psychologists will discuss the stigma of facial injury, the psychological morbidity and the role of psychological interventions and therapy.